-- to make arrangements to secure continuous improvement in performance (while maintaining an appropriate balance between quality and cost); in securing that balance, have regard to economy, efficiency, effectiveness, the equal opportunities requirement and to contribute to the achievement of sustainable development - to make arrangements for the reporting to the public of the outcome of the performance of functions.
+• to make arrangements to secure continuous improvement in performance (while maintaining an appropriate balance between quality and cost); in securing that balance, have regard to economy, efficiency, effectiveness, the equal opportunities requirement and to contribute to the achievement of sustainable development term financial strategy and transformation programme required to address the council's challenges.

+• to make arrangements for the reporting to the public of the outcome of the performance of functions.

-The refreshed statutory Best Value guidance 📐 is available on the Scottish Government website.
+The refreshed statutory Best Value guidance is available on the Scottish Government website.
+26